faubulous/mentor-vscode/README.md

   - Rename resource labels in prefixed names and URIs

 ## News
+### Version 0.2.1: Support for SHACL shapes in Definitions Tree and vscode.dev
+This release supports browsing SHACL shapes that are defined in ontologies.
+You can quickly jump to shape definitions that are associated with classes or properties from the definitions tree.
+Also supports SHACL datatype definitions for properties.

+Mentor can be run as a pure web extension and supports collaboration in online portals such as [vscode.dev](https://vscode.dev).

 ### Version 0.1.8: Fixed context menus not working in Definitions Tree
 The context menus for resources in the definitions tree are now working again.